Trusted Network

 - vendor- and technology-agnostic to support blockchain and other enabling technologies.

 NOTE: TNAP-Participant Accreditation doesn’t designate an organization as accepted by the Recognized Coordinating Entity as a Participant.
-Approval from the Recognized Coordinating Entity and the Office of the National Coordinator is still necessary and entirely separate from this accreditation process.
+Approval from the Recognized Coordinating Entity and the ASTP is still necessary and entirely separate from this accreditation process.